dj0abr/libkmaudio/README.md

+# libkmaudio
-# libkmaudio: very simple to use audio library for Linux and Windows
+## very simple to use audio library for Linux and Windows

 I was looking for an audio soultion working on both, Linux and Windows.
 It was impossible to find a reliable open source solution.